dmorais/gttp/README.md

 # gttp
 ## Galaxy test tools pipeline

-gttp is a pipeline to automatically test Galaxy tools and generate html reports about the success or fail of a tool.
+gttp is a pipeline to automatically test Galaxy tools and generate html reports about the success or fail of a test.

 ## Requirements
 Although this can be used as a standalone script, gttp was designed to run from a docker container.
-Hence all requirements should be taken for you.
+Hence all requirements are be taken care for you.

-In case you want to run as a standalone, make sure you are running python 3.8 or higher.
+In case you want to run as a standalone, make sure you are running python >=3.8 .

 To install the python dependencies run

 ```
 pip install -r requirements.txt
 ```

-## Standalone pipeline

 ### Help
 ```